pettai/abuseio-docker/README.md

 # abuse-docker
 Standalone image for [AbuseIO 4.1](https://github.com/AbuseIO/AbuseIO/tree/4.1) running on NGINX with MySQL, fetchmail and procmail

+    Here be dragons
+    Warning: this is an unstable release, just for testing purposes, don't use in a production environment

 ### to build
 The image uses composer and GitHub to retrieve its dependencies, you'll need to have a GitHub OATH token to retrieve them, you can get a OATH token on your GitHub profile.
 [GitHub Tokens](https://github.com/settings/tokens).